4 Tips for Taking Kids to NYC Museums

 NYC museums are nearly as plentiful as taxis.
 Visiting at least a few is a must for visitors, but taking kids, especially little ones, into these quiet halls of art and design can seem intimidating.

 Here are four tips for how to prepare kids for a museum visit and make the most of it for them and you.
-Of course, these tips work in other cities, too.
+Of course, these tips work in other cities’s museums, too.
+(For more on NYC, see our At a Glance section.)

 Good: Do research on the museum and choose two to four exhibits to visit.